Weave

 New customers were struggling to complete required setup tasks during onboarding.
 This slowed time to value and increased reliance on onboarding specialists and account executives.

 At the same time, AI experiments were emerging in isolated product areas.
 These efforts were scoped to individual features and lacked a unifying platform vision.
+Without convergence, this risked duplicated infrastructure, inconsistent interaction models, and long-term technical debt.

 I saw two related problems: